ScooloV/bbpedia/docs/core_rules.md

 they are being Marked, and move them into any adjacent, unoccupied
 square:

-« The Agility test is made after the dodging player has been moved, Rushing firrst if necessary.
+* The Agility test is made after the dodging player has been moved, Rushing first if necessary.

-« No matter how many players were Marking them, the dodging player is only required to make one
+* No matter how many players were Marking them, the dodging player is only required to make one

 Agility test to Dodge.

-« If the dodging player is being
+* If the dodging player is being

-Marked in the square they have moved into, apply a -1 modifierr per player Marking them.
+Marked in the square they have moved into, apply a -1 modifier per player Marking them.

-Note that if the player is Open in the square they have moved into, there are no modifierrs to apply for
+Note that if the player is Open in the square they have moved into, there are no modifiers to apply for

 being Marked.
-However, there may be modifierrs to apply for other reasons, such as Skills and Traits being used by an opposing player.
+However, there may be modifiers to apply for other reasons, such as Skills and Traits being used by an opposing player.